petecorreia/petecorreia/app/about.md

 Still here?
 Here are a few facts as a bonus for reading this far:

-- Married my first love [Rita](http://heyrita.co.uk) and we own a cat called Yoshi
+- Married my first love [Rita](http://heyrita.co.uk) and we have a cat called Yoshi
 - Toured Europe twice in 2010, playing guitar for a hardcore/metal band called [Hills Have Eyes](https://www.facebook.com/hillshaveeyes){:class="no-orphans"}
 - Me and my wife ran a market stall called [The Mighty Fork](http://themightyfork.co.uk){:class="no-orphans"} selling vegan hotdogs
 - Skateboarded as a kid and still own a couple of boards
 - Played basketball for 8 years